kghose/chotha/Readme.txt

 Todo:
+* (done) when we add a note and we are returned to the list view, we should be returned to a list view with the keyword combination used.
+* work out proper candidate keywords for search terms too

 * Change paging system to a date from latest hit + some time frame + offset This will require two fetches, one for id and date, another for fetching the